This ain’t your grandma’s philodendron.

 With demand so high and supply somewhat limited (you can’t exactly 3D-print a whole new plant in five minutes!) expect to pay at least $100 for one of these beauties.

-Some reputable sellers of the Pink Philodendron include:
+If Propagate ME happens to be sold out though, some other reputable sellers of the Pink Philodendron include:

 What is a Reverted Pink Princess?